cucumber/godog/README.md

 Package godog is the official Cucumber BDD framework for Golang, it merges specification and test documentation into one cohesive whole, using Gherkin formatted scenarios in the format of Given, When, Then.

-**Godog** does not intervene with the standard **go test** command behavior.
-You can leverage both frameworks to functionally test your application while maintaining all test related source code in **_test.go** files.

-**Godog** acts similar compared to **go test** command, by using go compiler and linker tool in order to produce test executable.
-Godog contexts need to be exported the same way as **Test** functions for go tests.
-Note, that if you use **godog** command tool, it will use `go` executable to determine compiler and linker.

 The project was inspired by [behat][behat] and [cucumber][cucumber].

 ## Why Godog/Cucumber